snovey/snovey.github.io/README.md

 This is my blog.
-I'm a undergraduate student major in Software engineering.
+I'm an undergraduate student major in Software engineering.